bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 | Paid or `Refunded` | Unpaid | Unpaid | Tax document voided |
 | Unpaid or `Refunded` | Paid | Paid | Tax document submitted |

-## Overriding Preset Values
+## Overriding preset values
 You can create overrides for calculated values such as product prices, subtotal and totals by sending a fixed value in the request.
 If values are not supplied for these properties, they will be automatically calculated based on the preset store values and tax rules.

-## Calculation of Totals
+## Calculation of totals
-When not specified, order subtotal and total are automatically calculated.
+When not specified, order subtotal, and total are automatically calculated.

 You can override order subtotal and/or total.
 If you choose to override one, we strongly recommend that override both, because the system will not be able to accurately calculate the other.